novopl/restible/docs/tutorial/01_basic.rst

 ~~~~~~~~~~~~~~~~~~~~

 .. literalinclude:: /examples/01_basic/main.py
-    :lines: 63,70
+    :lines: 64,71-72
     :linenos:

-This route will allow to get the list of all existing blog posts.
-In
+Here we define the generic ``GET /api/post`` route.
+In our case it will return
+all blog posts stored by the backend.

-real app, this will probably also support some filtering of the results
+In real app, this will probably also support some filtering of the results
 and possibly pagination as well.